danbjorn/til/markdown/sql-row-having-max-value-per-group.md

 ---
 created: 2021-03-10
 tag: sql
+title: Rows having the max value per group
 ---
-# Rows having the max value per group

 Apparently the "rows with max value per group" SQL question is so common that it turns up as an interview question, and it has entire StackOverflow tag dedicated to it:
 <https://stackoverflow.com/questions/tagged/greatest-n-per-group>